Skip to content(if available)orjump to list(if available)

 abdusco

 I use Kiwi Browser on Android, which is a Chrome-based browser with extension support.
 I have a userscript that gradually fades out and desaturates social media pages in 8 minutes.
-After 4-5 minutes, pages fades out so much that you are forced to stop scrolling and it's not enjoyable anymore.
+After 4-5 minutes, pages fade out so much that you are forced to stop scrolling and it's not enjoyable anymore.

 The same can be done on Firefox, which supports installing Tampermonkey for managing userscripts.